AriusX7/tvm-assistant-red-cog/docs/commands-reference.md

 ### `-playerchats [category_name]`

 Sets up private channels for all players.
 It also sets up individual channels for players who are mafia.
-You can remove those manually.
+Please do not remove the mafia channels.
+Anyone can view the list of all server channels by using a custom Discord client.
 You can also specify a category name for the channels.
 Alias: `-pc [category_name]`

 ### `-mafiachat <mafia1> [mafia2 [mafia3..]]`